OfficeDev/office-scripts-docs/docs/resources/samples/excel-cross-reference.md

 ---
-title: 'Cross reference and format an Excel file'
+title: 'Cross-reference and format an Excel file'
-description: 'Learn how to use Office Scripts and Power Automate to cross reference and format an Excel file.' ms.date: 03/18/2021
+description: 'Learn how to use Office Scripts and Power Automate to cross-reference and format an Excel file.' ms.date: 03/18/2021
 localization_priority: Normal
 ---

-# Cross reference and format an Excel file
+# Cross-reference and format an Excel file

 This solution shows how two Excel files can be cross-referenced and formatted using Office Scripts and Power Automate.